 The volunteers of the Marine Discovery Center are the backbone of our organization.
 Their enthusiasm and energy helps keep us focused and motivated.
-If you would like to join this friendly team, please review the areas of volunteer need as well as the Volunteer Opportunities and Checklist that follow and attend our next Volunteer Orientation and Training Session (scroll down for details).
+If you would like to join this friendly team, please review the areas of volunteer need as well as the Volunteer Opportunities and Checklist that follow and attend our next Volunteer Introduction & Orientation Session (scroll down for details).
 You must be at least 13 to enter our volunteer program; please note that some areas have specific age restrictions.

 If you like working with the general public, this is the place for you!
 Duties include greeting arriving visitors, answering phones, booking passengers on our boat and kayak tours, answering general questions about MDC, and assisting visitors in our gift shop.
-Only basic computer skills are needed.
+Basic computer skills are needed.
 Our volunteers commit to 4-hour shifts one day per week; all training will be provided.
 Currently this is a big area of need for us!
 Must be at least 16 years old.

 Kayak Tour Sweeps

 Are you an experienced kayaker?
 We have daily guided kayak tours that need the help of volunteer sweeps to assist the tour guide in keeping the group together.
 Kayaking experience is required and the need for a volunteer sweep can usually be established the day before the trip.
 Most kayak tours are in the mornings and depart daily.
 Must be at least 16 years old.
-This area rarely has openings as it is a popular area with limited need.
+Opportunities in this area currently are limited.

-We often have a variety of internships available to college students (and occasionally high school students).
+We often have a variety of internships for college students (and occasionally high school students).
 Areas that often utilize interns include Exhibits/Aquaria, Education, Summer Camp, Events, Shoreline Restoration, and Citizen Science.
 Internship offerings vary seasonally and with the needs of our facility and may not always be available.
 Please visit our Jobs and Internships Page for more information on internships that currently are being offered.

 Checklist for Marine Discovery Center Volunteers